-You can even turn your blog posts into podcasts by narrating and recording it in your voice or getting it recorded by someone else.
+You can even turn your blog posts into podcasts by narrating and recording them in your voice or getting them recorded by someone else.

-PodcastingInsights embeds an audio version of all the articles in the respective blog posts itself; you can take a look at below:
+PodcastingInsights embeds an audio version of all the articles in the respective blog posts themselves; you can take a look at below:

-Podcasts are being considered as the future, because in today’s too-busy day-to-day life, unlike reading traditional blog posts, one can listen to podcasts while traveling, driving, and even gardening.
+Podcasts are being considered as the future, because in today’s too-busy day-to-day life, unlike reading traditional blog posts, one can listen to podcasts while travelling, driving, and even gardening.

 In simple words, a webinar is an online meeting.